Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 let lixousLovedNumber = getMyLovedNumber(); // this will be 2
 ```

-When you want to declare the function `static` or `private` or something like that, do that before our arrow:
+When you want to declare the function `static` or `private` or something like that, do that before our arrow

 ```back
 private static func getMyLovedNumber() -> i32 {